Proficiency, Placement, and FAQs

 You should contact Prof. Elena Herburger by email here or (202) 687-6134.

-You should contact Dr. Alfonso Morales-Front for students interested in the Linguistics Program and Dr. Tania Gentic or Dr. Monica Simorangkir (Interim for SP24) for students interested in the Literature & Culture Program.
+You should contact Dr. Alfonso Morales-Front for students interested in the Linguistics Program and Dr. Tania Gentic for students interested in the Literature & Culture Program.

 You should discuss your concerns with your instructor, who will consult the coordinator of your current course.
 If the concern remains unresolved, you can contact the coordinator directly.
 Please consult the table below or click here to contact the appropriate assistant language program director.

-You can come by the Spanish Coffee Hour held on Thursdays in the Department during the semester if you would like to practice speaking with other students, graduate students, and professors in a relaxed atmosphere with cookies and coffee.
+You can join La Hora del Café during the semester to practice conversing with other students, graduate students, and professors in a relaxed setting with cookies and coffee.

 • Dr. Michael J. Ferreira – Department Chair